-Half Moon Bay is located right on Pacific Coast Highway, about 45 minutes South of San Francisco.
+Half Moon Bay is located right on Pacific Coast Highway, about 45 minutes south of San Francisco.
 It is a beautiful town with a fantastic location on the coast and lots of fun activities and shops to keep you interested.
-There are many great places to visit for food such as Via Uno, It’s Italia and Sam’s Chowders House, but for the unique stops consider this list of 12 shops/restaurants/museums that will help you make the most of your time in Half Moon Bay.
+There are many great places to visit for food such as Via Uno, It’s Italia and Sam’s Chowders House, but for the unique stops, consider this list of 12 shops/restaurants/museums that will help you make the most of your time in Half Moon Bay.

 The main downtown stretch in Half Moon Bay, aptly called Main Street, only has a few blocks of shops, but a whole lot of charm.
-Of course, they have the traditional boutique clothing shops and restaurants but if you are looking for some of the unique places to check out consider the shops below.
+Of course, they have the traditional boutique clothing shops and restaurants, but if you are looking for some of the unique places to check out, consider the shops below.

 Half Moon Bay Wine and Cheese

 Nothing goes together like cheese and wine, so a shop that has a lot of both of them is an easy recommendation.
-This small shop has a large selection of fresh cheeses in a cooled display and a row of fantastic wines that goes about 25 feet back into the store.
+This small shop has a large selection of fresh cheeses in a cooled display and a row of fantastic wines that go about 25 feet back into the store.
 It is a fun spot for trying both, with lots of different wine and cheese flights set up that you can purchase.

 If you are into cooking or kitchen accessories, then you should not skip Toque Blanche.
 This store has more kitchen items in a small space than I have ever seen.
-It was overwhelming, but I imagine if cooking is your thing then it would be an exciting store to shop.
+It was overwhelming, but I imagine if cooking is your thing, then it would be an exciting store to shop.

 Half Moon Bay Bakery